 You might also strongly consider this type of coverage if you live in a state that requires you to demolish your home if more than 50% of it is damaged.
 (Remember that your home insurance policy only covers the amount of your home that’s damaged.
 It doesn’t cover the costs associated with demolition and rebuilding.)

 Take a quick look at your home insurance declaration page.
 Do you see ordinance or law coverage on it?
-Our policies come standard with ordinance or law coverage, as well as many other unique touches like enhanced rebuilding coverage and even four times more coverage for your computers and home equipment.
+Hippo insurance policies come standard with ordinance or law coverage, as well as many other unique touches like enhanced rebuilding coverage and even four times more coverage for your computers and home equipment.
 Chat with our Hippos today to learn more.